KrakenOverlord/bitcoin_bootstrap_web/README.md

 - figure out whitespace in blurb
 - icon for browser title image
 - get better bitcoin and github images
-- what happens with a candidates votes when a candidate unregisters?
 - disable login link after pressed
 - success stories list after fully funded